 6 Ways To Beat Sports Burnout

-As a freshman basketball player at Coastal Carolina College, I spent my mornings in the weight room, my afternoons at 3-hour practices and my evenings at mandatory study hall.
-I had dedicated the previous 8 years of my life playing basketball at all levels, culminating in winning a Virginia State Championship and sports burnout was beginning to show.
+As a freshman basketball player at Coastal Carolina College, I spent my mornings in the weight room, my afternoons at 3-hour practices, and my evenings at mandatory study hall.
+I had dedicated the previous eight years of my life to playing basketball at all levels, culminating in winning a Virginia State Championship, and sports burnout was beginning to show.

 By the time I arrived at college, I was done.
 Burnt out.
 My passion for hoops was replaced with a desire to spend my time doing other things: studying, being with friends, and working for the local newspaper.